AriGVidal/action-1/README.md

-# action-1
+# Exploring actions
-Repository for learning Github actions
+We will be learning Github Actions
+- a robust automation tool that empowers you to streamline repetitive tasks
+- automate your software development workflows
+- enhancing productivity and code quality